- Getting started with Windows Phone

 Looking for more?
-Check out What's new in Windows Phone 8.1 to see all the great new features.
+Have a look at What's new in Windows Phone 8.1 to see all the great new features.

 On Start , tap Phone .

-Tap Keypad , enter a phone number, and then tap Call.
+Tap Keypad , enter a phone number, then tap Call.

 - To call one of your contacts, tap Phone book , then tap Search to find the one you want.